HEP-FCC/FCCAnalyses/README.md

 > `analyzers/dataframe/` please do not forget to re-compile :)

 ## Logging in

+Personal note : In order to work from personal windows computer :
+- Launch Xming
+- Launch Putty
+- Select CERN session and log into lxplus.

 Need to run these commands everytime you log in :
 ```shell
 bash